department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 </button>
 <div id="dental-care-homeless" class="usa-accordion-content">

-**You may qualify for:** A one-time course of dental care that a VA dental care provider concludes you need to:
+**You may qualify for** a one-time course of dental care that a VA dental care provider concludes you need to:

 - Relieve pain, **or**
 - Get a job, **or**